ahmedMshaban/True-glassy-replicate-API-/notes.md

 ### Day 7: Code Review and Refactoring

 - **Task**: Review and refactor code.
+  - I need to reduce the database entries to be below 10,000 entries
   - Perform a thorough code review to ensure code quality.
   - Refactor code for better readability and maintainability.
   - Ensure adherence to PEP8 standards.